Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

         self.manual_backward(loss)
         opt.step()

-        # zero grad
+        # accumulate gradient batches
         if batch_idx % 2 == 0:
             opt.zero_grad()

-.. tip:: It is good pratice to provide to the optimizer a ``closure function`` that perform a ``forward and backward`` evaluation of your model.
-It is optional for most optimizers, but make your code compatible if you switch to an optimizer which requires a closure.
+.. tip:: It is a good practice to provide the optimizer with a ``closure`` function that performs a ``forward`` and ``backward`` pass of your model.
+It is optional for most optimizers, but makes your code compatible if you switch to an optimizer which requires a closure.

 Here is the same example as above using a ``closure``.